zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node.md

 This guide describes a recommended workflow for decommissioning a Portworx node in your Kubernetes cluster.

-#### 1. Migrate application pods using portworx volumes that are running on this node {#1-migrate-application-pods-using-portworx-volumes-that-are-running-on-this-node}
+## Step 1.
+Migrate application pods using portworx volumes that are running on this node {#1-migrate-application-pods-using-portworx-volumes-that-are-running-on-this-node}

 If you plan to remove Portworx from a node, applications running on that node using Portworx need to be migrated.
 If Portworx is not running, existing application containers will end up with read-only volumes and new ones will fail to start.